- What is Axona?

 - Is Axona FDA approved?

-While Axona is strictly regulated by the FDA, a prescription medical food does not go through the same approval process as a traditional drug product.
+While Axona is strictly regulated by the FDA, a medical food does not go through the same approval process as a traditional drug product.
 Accera has conducted all of the necessary safety and effectiveness studies, and Axona has been developed, manufactured, and labeled in accordance with both the statutory and FDA regulatory definition of a medical food.
 In addition, Axona is subject to manufacturing facility inspections, including product and label reviews by the FDA.

 - What is a medical food?